MetaState: Persistent Working Memory Enhances Reasoning in Discrete Diffusion Language Models: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main-results} compares MetaState against both Base and Instruct backbones on four reasoning benchmarks.
 MetaState consistently improves accuracy over both Base and Instruct variants across all benchmarks and both dLLM families.
 On Dream, MetaState outperforms Dream-Base on every benchmark, with gains of $+3.0$ on GSM8K, $+8.8$ on MATH-500, $+4.3$ on HumanEval, and $+1.0$ on MBPP.
 The same trend holds against the stronger Dream-Instruct baseline, where MetaState improves GSM8K by $+3.3$, MATH-500 by $+1.6$, HumanEval by $+3.7$, and MBPP by $+4.0$.
 LLaDA exhibits the same pattern at a larger scale.
 Relative to LLaDA-Base, MetaState yields gains of $+10.5$ on GSM8K, $+8.2$ on MATH-500, $+6.1$ on HumanEval, and $+7.4$ on MBPP.
 Relative to LLaDA-Instruct, the improvements are smaller but remain consistent, with gains of $+1.0$ on GSM8K, $+1.0$ on MATH-500, $+2.4$ on HumanEval, and $+6.2$ on MBPP.
-The smaller margins over Instruct backbones are expected, since instruction tuning already strengthens task-following behavior and model capabilities through supervised examples.
+The smaller margins over Instruct backbones are consistent with lower recoverable cross-step loss after instruction tuning; MetaState does not update backbone weights and instead changes the augmented system through an input-side recurrent memory interface.

 These results suggest that persistent working memory is particularly beneficial for tasks that require information to remain stable across long denoising trajectories.
 In mathematical reasoning, the model must retain intermediate computations and partial conclusions until the final answer is formed.
 In code generation, it must maintain global structural constraints such as variable scope, control flow, and program-level consistency over many lines of code.
 Both settings are vulnerable to cross-step drift, and the consistent gains of MetaState across all four benchmarks and two architecturally distinct dLLM families support the view that its benefits arise from mitigating the Information Island issue.
+We further evaluate MetaState on the newer RL-optimized LLaDA 1.5 backbone in Appendix~\ref{sec:llada15-results}; MetaState improves all four evaluated metrics under the same protocol, supporting transfer beyond the original checkpoints.